 14. Wataame – Cotton Candy

-Wataame (also known as Watagashi) is the go-to Japanese sweet if you’re looking for something to satiate your sweet craving.
+Wataame (also known as Watagashi) is the go-to dessert in Japan if you want to satiate your sweet craving.
 This sweet treat is a Japanese cotton candy that tastes like sweet, edible fluffy clouds.

 Wataame may be found throughout Japan at street food booths and festivals, where you can witness cotton candy being spun around a stick or buy ready-made cotton candy in packages.